It’s not finished yet.

 # The website design is horrible, but the words are OK.

 This is easily cured.
 Strip back the design to be as simple as possible.
 A logo, a menu bar and a simple page of text is far better than sliders that zoom past too fast, partially-visible text over textured backgrounds, or anything at all that flashes, moves or auto-plays.

 #2 The website design is actually OK, but the words on your website aren’t working for you.

 Maybe you wrote them yourself, or maybe you hired someone to do it for you.
 Whatever happened, you’ve ended up with stilted, lame, bland, confusing, boring web copy.
-Good news - I have courses that will help with that right here.
+Good news - I have a Copywriting Toolkit to help with that right here.

 #3 Both your website design and content are terrible.